-For more information about event names in the ESET firewall log, see the following ESET Knowledgebase article:
+Read more about event names in the ESET firewall log.

-If the ESET firewall is detecting a threat to your system, create an exception for internal IP traffic.
+If the ESET firewall detects a threat to your system, create an exception for internal IP traffic.
 Run the DNS flush tool if the issue is not resolved.

 Determine if the IP address detected in the notification is a number that falls within the following range (where "x" is 0-255):

-Click Network Protection, expand Basic → Zones and then click Edit next to Zones.
+Click Protections, click Network access protection and click Edit next to IP sets.

-In the Firewall zones window, select Addresses excluded from IDS and click Edit.
+In the IP sets window, select Addresses excluded from IDS and click Edit.

 Instead of entering ipconfig /flushdns to Command Prompt, you can use the ESET DNS Flush tool to flush your DNS cache.

-Download the DNS-Flush.exe tool and save the file to your Desktop.
+Download the DNS-Flush tool and save the file to your Desktop.

-Navigate to your Desktop, extract or open Flush DNS.zip and double-click Flush DNS.exe (if you are prompted to continue, click Yes).
+Navigate to your Desktop, extract or open Flush DNS.zip and double-click Flush DNS.exe (if prompted to continue, click Yes).
 The tool will automatically flush and register your DNS cache.

 After your computer restarts, open your ESET product and run a Computer scan.

 The Computer scan should finish without detecting an infection.
-If no threat is detected, you are finished.
+If no threat is detected, no further action is needed.